The Basics of Acoustics

 There are many factors that are important to the overall sound of your room.
-The main ones that you should consider are the size and shape of the room along with its surface materials.
+Some of the most commonly overlooked are the size and shape of the space along with its surface materials.
 These will significantly affect the overall accuracy of the sound in the room, regardless of the equipment you are using.
-Even if your room is less than perfect, using Absorption, Bass Traps, and Diffusion in a space can help control sound in the room.
+Even if your room is less than perfect, using Absorption, Bass Traps and Diffusion in a space can help control sound considerably.

 Don’t Know Where to Start?

 OK, so you know you need acoustic treatment to help control sound in your room, but where do you start?
 Auralex has been helping people design their studios, large or small for over 40 years.
 Download our FREE RLX (Room Layout eXpress) App (Apple iOS) (Android) for more information about your treatment options.
 Follow the steps below to set up your room’s monitors and listening position.

 It’s The Room…